cognitae-ai/Cognitae/README.md

 Standard public LLMs are trained through RLHF (Reinforcement Learning from Human Feedback) to be aggressively agreeable.
 This creates documented failure modes: mission drift, hallucination presented with false confidence, therapeutic mimicry without clinical grounding, and parasocial manipulation where the model performs emotional intimacy to maximise engagement.

 Cognitae's response is architectural.
-Each agent is defined by 13 human-readable YAML modules that hardcode strict state, safety, and epistemological boundaries—making every constraint visible, auditable, and stress-testable by humans.
+Each agent is defined by human-readable YAML modules and system instructions that hardcode strict state, safety, and epistemological boundaries—making every constraint visible, auditable, and stress-testable by humans.
 The framework does not claim to solve alignment.
 It claims to make the constraints explicit and the failures visible, which is more than most current systems offer.

 ---